bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 		:returns: array

-		Retruns an array with all of the session userdata items.
+		Returns an array with all of the session userdata items.

+		.. note:: This method is DEPRECATED.
+Use ``userdata()`` with no parameters instead.

-	.. method:: all_flashdata()
+	.. method:: &get_userdata()

 		:returns: array

-		Retruns an array with all of the session flashdata items.
+		Returns a reference to the userdata array.

 	.. method:: set_userdata($newdata[, $newval = ''])